zdenham/redis-ipfs/readme.md

 # Quick Start

-The quickest way to get started testing out rip-db is with the rip sandbox server (example below).
+The quickest way to test out rip-db is with the rip sandbox server (example below).
 If you want to run a production instance of rip, see the [running your own server section](https://github.com/zdenham/redis-ipfs#running-your-own-ripdb-server).

 ```javascript
 import { RipDBClient } from '@rip-db/client';